 For testing of a LTE or WLAN terminal supporting fullband telephony, the system simulator shall use the EVS speech codec as defined in 3GPP TS 26 series of specifications in fullband mode, at 48 kHz sampling rate, mono, at the source coding bit-rate of 24,4 kbit/s.

+When the EVS codec is supported, it shall use the default mode of DTX/CNG operation, i.e. the SID update of EVS Primary shall be limited to a fixed interval of 8 frames.

 End of changes